collapsed-stacks/startups/questions/7682/do-legal-obstacles-and-constraints-exist-for-fulfilling-a-campaign-with-original.md

 - tagged: `legal`, `intellectual-property`, `copyright`, `idea`
 - score: 4

-<p>I am a writer and board game designer, and intend to launch crowdfunding campaigns in the near future.
-For both categories, I intend to self-publish and produce the products I deliver by myself or through third parties.</p>
+I am a writer and board game designer, and intend to launch crowdfunding campaigns in the near future.
+For both categories, I intend to self-publish and produce the products I deliver by myself or through third parties.

-<p>If, say, I write a book myself, and hence I own the IP, would I need additional permissions to self-publish?
+If, say, I write a book myself, and hence I own the IP, would I need additional permissions to self-publish?
 For example, the book I publish will need to have a font type, a layout, and probably some colors as well for the cover design.
 Therefore, I am worried about using a font like 'Times New Roman' and that becoming a problem because while I own the book's IP, I did not create the font and color it was published in.
-(I.e. I do not own the IP of the font and color.)</p>
+(I.e. I do not own the IP of the font and color.)

-<p>Also, say, I distribute PDFs of my book through kickstarter, do I need to take permission from Adobe?</p>
+Also, say, I distribute PDFs of my book through kickstarter, do I need to take permission from Adobe?

-<p>The confusion as a result of not knowing the correct permissions becomes more complicated with board game production, as in addition to fonts and colors there are ideas and mechanics that I did not completely create (even though the game as a whole is original). </p>
+The confusion as a result of not knowing the correct permissions becomes more complicated with board game production, as in addition to fonts and colors there are ideas and mechanics that I did not completely create (even though the game as a whole is original).

-<p>Does anybody know the potential legal permissions I would need in this context?</p>
+Does anybody know the potential legal permissions I would need in this context?